matter-labs/zksync-lite-docs/docs/README.md

 actionLink: https://rinkeby.zksync.io/
 features:
 - title: Scalable.
   details: Up to 3500 TPS.
-Transaction costs in a fraction of cent.
+ETH and ERC20 token transfers for a fraction of a cent.
 - title: Simple.
   details: Clean and intuitive API.
 UI that works with most Ethereum wallets.
 - title: Secure.
-  details: Every transaction is verified by a smart contract on the mainnet.
+  details: Every single transaction is verified by a smart contract on the mainnet.
 footer: Made with ❤️ by Matter Labs
 ---